NeuroTechX/bci-workshop/INSTRUCTIONS.md

 Alternatively, you can [download Python 2.7 independently](http://docs.python-guide.org/en/latest/starting/install/win/).
 Make sure to install ```pip``` (as explained [here]((http://docs.python-guide.org/en/latest/starting/install/win/))) and grab **NumPy**, **matplotlib** and **scikit-learn** by calling ```pip install <package_name>``` on the command line (or any other way you prefer).
 Make sure you have a text editor or IDE you can work with as well.

 ### A.2.
 Muse SDK
-This workshop is based on the [Muse](http://www.choosemuse.com/) EEG headband.
+Proceed to step **A.3**, if you are using an EEG device different from the [Muse EEG headband](http://www.choosemuse.com/) 2014 __*__.

+__*__ The Muse model utilized for this workshop is the 2014.
+Unfortunately the newer version (**Muse 2016**) is not supported for the moment in **MuLES**.
+If your device has 2 micro-USB ports, it's the 2014 model.

 The Muse provides 4 EEG dry sensors, 2 located on the forehead and 2 behind the ears.
 It communicates via Bluetooth to a computer or a mobile device.
 An [SDK](http://developer.choosemuse.com/) is available to allow basic control over the Muse's acquisition and record capabilities.
 To install the SDK, download and execute the [Muse SDK Tools 3.4.1 installer for Windows](http://developer.choosemuse.com/).

+The **Muse** communicates to external devices using the Bluetooth protocol, and thus needs to be paired with your computer.
+To pair the **Muse** with your computer, follow these steps:

+1. Switch on the **Muse** into Pairing Mode by holding the button down for ~5 seconds.
+The light should start flashing.
+2. Under *Control Panel/Hardware and Sound*, click on *Add a device*.
+3. A Bluetooth device named *Muse<-something>* should appear.
+Select the Muse device and click *Next*.
+4. Click *Next* when asking for a passcode.
+5. Turn off the Muse by holding the button down for ~2 seconds.

 ### A.3.
 MuLES (MuSAE Lab EEG Server)